 Recognize the little victories

 These past two years have been difficult for everyone to adjust, so it’s important to acknowledge and celebrate the little victories where we can get them.
-Doing this helps bring the team together, and relieves some of the stress when much of your workplace communication is about business.
+Doing this helps bring the team together and relieves some of the stress when much of your workplace communication is about business.
 In this case, it can range from the work-related – an outstanding proposal perhaps, or excellent feedback from a pleased client – to something more personal, like getting a new dog or even just celebrating the end of another workweek.

-Conflict in the workplace is inevitable in every team, more so when most are in a work from home environment.
+Conflict in the workplace is inevitable in every team, more so when most are in a work-from-home environment.
 But the right tools and proper conflict management strategies can ease the transition, make the digital workspace more welcoming for everyone, and build a better team.
 Proper conflict management strategies are shown through effective communication tools and skills, team building, expectations and productivity, and most importantly understanding.

 Team Contributor